The Dominance and Monopolies Review: Australia

 - in engaging in this behaviour, TasPorts was attempting to prevent or hinder Engage Marine from competing effectively with its marine pilotage and towage businesses in the relevant markets;

-The ACCC is seeking injunctions, declarations, penalties and costs.
-In a defence filed in March 2020, TasPorts admitted to charging additional fees to the owner of the local port, but has denied that those actions constituted a misuse of market power and that they substantially lessened competition in Tasmania.9 The trial has been tentatively set for February 2021.
+The ACCC sought injunctions, declarations, penalties and costs.
+In a defence filed in March 2020, TasPorts admitted to charging additional fees to the owner of the local port, but has denied that those actions constituted a misuse of market power and that they substantially lessened competition in Tasmania.12

 |Sector||Investigating authority||Conduct||Case opened|